-'''

-LANG=en_US.UTF-8 make -j1 test &> vim-test.log
+su tester -c "LANG=en\US.UTF-8 make -j1 test" &> vim-test.log

-'''

 The test suite outputs a lot of binary data to the screen.
 This can cause issues with the settings of the current terminal.
 The problem can be avoided by redirecting the output to a log file as shown above.
 A successful test will result in the words "ALL DONE" in the log file at completion.